Museums & Art Centers

 158 Main Street, East Hampton.
 Friday through Monday, 11 a.m.-5 p.m.
 631-324-0806, guildhall.org

 Game night, last Monday of the month, 6-7:30 p.m., hosted by Noah Salaway, $10, $8 members.
-Tickets include snacks from Carissa’s Breads and Cavaniola’s Gourmet and a free drink from Montauk Brewery. • Drink and Draw with Bri Ashe at Townline BBQ, the third Thursday of the month, 7-9 p.m. $10. • “Carly Haffner: In the Woods” in the corridor gallery through Feb.
-23. • Student Art Festival, Saturday through Feb.
-9. • Concerts, tours, talks, films, and theatrical presentations are listed separately under those headings.
+Tickets include snacks from Carissa’s Breads and Cavaniola’s Gourmet and a free drink from Montauk Brewery. • Drink and Draw with Bri Ashe at Townline BBQ, third Thursday of the month, 7-9 p.m. $10. • Guild Hall members show through April 18. • Concerts, tours, talks, films, and theatrical presentations are listed separately under those headings. • The galleries will be closed and all programs will be cancelled through March 31.